 In addition to potential mechanical engineering internships or teaching and research assistantships, Florida Tech graduate students undertake their own research project if they choose to complete a master’s thesis.
 Graduate students are often published in respected engineering journals including Aerospace America, ASME and AIAA Journals, Journal of Fluid Mechanics, and Physics of Fluids.

 Students often collaborate with numerous organizations for mechanical engineering internships or research projects including:

 Many Florida Tech master’s graduates continue their education in a doctoral program.
-For those that choose to enter the workforce, the Bureau of Labor reports that employment growth for mechanical engineers is expected to grow 9 percent from 2010–2020, with job prospects best for those who find jobs in the newest growth sectors including nanotechnology, alternative energy, and automotive (hybrid vehicles).
+For those that choose to enter the workforce, the BLS reports that employment growth for mechanical engineers is expected to grow 9% from 2010–2020, with job prospects best for those who find jobs in the newest growth sectors including nanotechnology, alternative energy, and automotive (hybrid vehicles).

-Employers that have hired Florida Tech graduates include:
+Employers who have hired Florida Tech graduates include: